ivangula/local_deluser_aftertime/README.md

 This Plugin is createt to delet user after a period of time.

-There is posbility to set up a global setting for all users in moodle or creating an entry depending on course.
+There is posibility to set up a global setting for all users in moodle or creating an entry depending on course.

 It has 5 settings: On/off, on/off for entries, user filter,count and time period.
 There is a task onec a day that first anonymize and  than delete the user.